ALIENHHY/ALIENHHY/README.md

 ## Hi, I am Haoyang!

-I am a master student at The University of Hong Kong (HKU).
+I am a master student majoring Computer Science at The University of Hong Kong (HKU).

 My research focuses on LLM, including its safety, optimization, and application.

 ### 🏫 Experience